ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    As described in {{reference-network}}, the mechanisms, used by the CNC at the
-   CMI, are independent on whether the service request is single-domain service or multi-domain.
+   CMI, are independent of whether the service request is single-domain service or multi-domain.

    The MDSC can figure out that it needs to setup an ODU2 transit